How to Book Perfect Rental Cars

 If you opt for automatic you must book this way ahead as most people drive automatic transmissions in Europe, especially in Ireland.
 Be aware, automatic transmission are more expensive as well.
 As always do your homework.

 As a spoiled American, many of us don’t like to use our feet when we drive and we’re willing to give up some cash to do it.
 Also some tourists don’t know how to drive a standard.
-My husband can drive both but he was more comfortable with an automatic since that is what he drove at home plus he can concentrate more on the Irish roads which are winding, narrow, and treacherous at times as well as foreign.
+My husband can drive both e he was more comfortable with an automatic since that is what he drove at home plus he can concentrate more on the Irish roads which are winding and treacherous at times as well as foreign.

 You can book it any time but the sooner the better.
 Take into consideration the time of your travel.
 Is it tourist or holiday season?
 I book my cars about 3 months in advance.